 Snow conditions for any given trail in the Oregon Cascade Mountains can vary significantly from one day to the next.
 This makes knowing the conditions difficult.
 Here are a few tips on checking the snow conditions:

 Most years there is enough snow at most snowparks by mid-December, so you shouldn't have to worry about there being enough, just what the weather is that day and surface conditions.

 For Central Oregon and the snoparks nearish to Mount Bachelor you can check the forecast for Wanoga Butte (Bachelor is higher elevation than most of the nearby snoparks).
 Note that Virginia Meissner snopark is the lowest elevation, so if the forecast is right near freezing avoid that and head up higher toward Bachelor and go to Swampy, Edison, or Bachelor.
 If the freezing level is above 6,000 ft (rare in winter) then it will be raining everywhere in central Oregon.
-Note: for the 2021 season Mount Bachelor snopark requires a parking reservation.

 Another good way to check snow conditions at snoparks is to look at the nearest webcams on TripCheck (particularly helpful around Mount Hood).